paczos/edami-hac-python/README.md

 Which of these two algorithms one should choose depends on the task being solved.
 When one needs a flat partition of data-points into groups that are similar, then k-means is the way to go.
 On the other hand, if one is interested in finding structure in the data, then HAC should be used.

+This project allowed me to get familiar with limitations of R language and to get used to the tabular way of thinking about data in this language.